“Is MCA a legit online business?”

 Do your research and avoid pyramid schemes and get rich quick scams.

-Your options online are many and include ecommerce, affiliate marketing and micro-jobs just to name a few.
+Your options online are endless and include eCommerce, affiliate marketing and micro-jobs just to name a few.

 Since this blog is about affiliate marketing, and because I do affiliate marketing full time from home, this is what I recommend as a great alternative to crap like Motor Club of America.